What Is Solitaire (Klondike)?

 Opening Move Strategy

-You see an Ace of Spades under a 3 of Hearts.
-Move the 3 to a black 4 if available, then move the Ace to the foundation.
-This reveals a new hidden card and starts building your foundation.
+You spot an Ace of Spades trapped under a 3 of Hearts.
+Move the 3 to a black 4, then immediately push the Ace to the foundation.
+This reveals a new card and starts your foundation build.

 Mid-Game Decision

-You have a choice between moving a red Queen to a black King or drawing from the stock.
-Check if moving the Queen will reveal a face-down card.
-If so, that move is usually better than drawing.
+You must choose between moving a red Queen to a black King or drawing a new card from the stock.
+Always move the Queen if it reveals a face-down card.

 Winning Sequence